 - Journal Receipt for Department Credit Card Deposits

 Each Journal Receipt, deposit cannot have more than 50 checks.
 All checks must be made payable to Biola University, in U.S. currency, and be drawn on a U.S. bank.
 Foreign bank draft cannot be submitted to the bank as a regular deposit.
 On the face of each check, please indicate the Biola Banner Fund, Organization, and Account to which the payment is being applied.

 If the bank returns a check from the Journal Receipt deposit, the department that originated the deposit will be charged a returned check fee for each returned item (currently $25 per item).
 Please keep in mind that all checks must be deposited within one month of the check’s origination date.

 Currency and coins can be deposited by using a Journal Receipt for Cash Deposit.
 Each Journal Receipt cannot exceed $10,000 in cash or ten rolls of coins.

 Journal Receipt for Credit Card Deposits

 With prior approval by the Accounting Department, deposits may be made with credit card information to be processed by the University Cashier.
-Credit card fees related to these transactions will be charged to the deparmtneal Banner fund and Banner organization.
-Departments will be responsible to answer and to respond to any questions or disputes that arise fromt he credit card transactions.
+Credit card fees related to these transactions will be charged to the departmental Banner fund and Banner organization.
+Departments will be responsible to answer and to respond to any questions or disputes that arise from the credit card transactions.

-Please limit the credit card items to fifteen (15) per Journal Receipt.
-Due to the offset entries, the deposit total for a credit card Journal Receipt deposit will always be zero.
-The accounting string to be charged (D) is the university’s credit card fund, organization, and account, the accounting string to be credited (C) is the departmental fund, organization and account.
+Please limit these credit card items to fifteen (15) per Journal Receipt.
+Due to the offset entries, the deposit totals for a credit card Journal Receipt deposit will always be zero.
+The accounting string to be charged (D) is the university’s credit card fund, organization, account, and the accounting string to be credited (C) is the departmental fund, organization, and account.

 Journal Receipt for Credit Card Refund